 When it comes to moving your things abroad, costs can add up quickly.
 Want to steer clear of a hefty price tag?
 Try using our custom-built tool to get the best deal on tailored shipping quotes.

-It couldn’t be easier – simply pop in a few quick details about your trip, and our trusted suppliers will be in touch shortly with their best prices on offer.
+It couldn’t be easier – simply pop in a few quick details about the journey, and our trusted suppliers will be in touch shortly with their best prices on offer.

 Select the size of your move to get free quotes

-Staying in the same country all your life is overrated, so if you’re thinking of moving abroad then we’re very excited for you!
+If you’re thinking of moving abroad, then we’re very excited for you!
 There’s nothing like immersing yourself in a different culture; everything is new and challenging, but it’s a life-changing experience.

-However, there’s a bit of thinking and planning to do before you can get to the fun stuff.
-International removals aren’t free, and we’d like to guide you through the 12 key costs of moving abroad.
+However, there’s a bit of planning to do before you can get to the fun stuff.
+International removals are going to cost you (unless you’re lucky enough to have a new employer footing the bill), so we’d like to guide you through the 12 key costs of moving abroad.

 Once you know about these, you can start budgeting for your move and get the ball rolling.